strapi/strapi/docs/3.x.x/guides/authentication.md

     }
 ```

-So here, you can see that we use a module called `Purest`.
-This module gives us with a generic way to interact
-with the REST API.
+This code creates a `Purest` object that gives us a generic way to interact with the provider's REST API.

-To understand each value usage, and the templating syntax, I invite you to read the [Official Purest Documentation](https://github.com/simov/purest/tree/2.x)
+For more specs on using the `Purest` module, please refer to the [Official Purest Documentation](https://github.com/simov/purest/tree/2.x)

 You may also want to take a look onto the numerous already made configurations [here](https://github.com/simov/purest-providers/blob/master/config/providers.json).

-#### Retrieve your user informations:
+#### Retrieve your user's information:

+For our discord provider it will look like:

 ```js
       discord.query().get('users/@me').auth(access_token).request((err, res, body) => {
         if (err) {